Mankro/acos-draganddrop/README.md

 The JSON file must be placed in the same directory as the exercise XML file and named similarly to the XML file (e.g., exercise1.xml goes with exercise1.json).

-This content type uses CoffeeScript.
-The easiest way to make it work is to install CoffeeScript either globally or in the `acos-server` directory (`npm install coffeescript`) and to ensure that the `acos-server` automatically recognizes `.coffee` files.
-That is achieved by adding a line to the start of the `acos-server/app.js` file:
-`require('coffee-script/register');`.
-Alternatively, the CoffeeScript code could be compiled to JavaScript so that the deployment server does not require CoffeeScript at all.

 # Notation

 The content of the XML file is either an HTML fragment or a complete HTML document.